 - Press the 1 1/2" accent strip in half all along its length, wrong sides together.

 - Place the 10"-wide cuff fabric on the table right side up, with what was originally its selvage edges to the left and right.
 Fabric should be its full width, even though only part of the width is shown in the photo.

 - Place the folded accent strip along the top edge of the cuff fabric, raw edges matched.

 - Place the body fabric on top of the cuff, right side down, matching its raw edge with the other aligned edges (photo shows the body fabric rolled up, with cuff fabric beneath it).

-- Pin the matched raw edges together and sew along the entire width (about 41-42") with a 1/4" seam allowance.
+- Pin the matched raw edges together and sew along the entire width (about 41 to 42") with a 1/4" seam allowance.

 - Open up the sewn unit and press to set the seam.

-- Press the accent seam towards the pillow body.
+- Press the accent seam toward the pillow body.

 03 of 08